 Eating disorder behaviours typically occur when an underlying struggle (e.g., emotional, interpersonal, or life challenge) exceeds an individual's capacity to cope.
-As such, despite severe health consequences, eating disorder behaviours can serve a valued function in the individual's life; they may enhance self-esteem, be a means of communication, address a need for control, or provide a way to avoid painful emotions.
-As a result, ambivalence regarding change is common.
-It is therefore essential that the treatment approach explores the underpinnings of the illness and is matched to the individual's readiness for change.
+As such, despite severe health consequences, ED behaviours can serve a valued function in the individual's life; they may enhance self-esteem, be a means of communication, address a need for control, or provide a way to avoid painful emotions.
+As a result, ambivalence regarding change is common in this group.
+It is therefore essential that the treatment approach explores the underpinnings of the illness and is matched to the individual's readiness.

 Treatment may be individual or group-based and can occur in outpatient or inpatient/residential settings.
 Effective ED treatments address motivational issues and provide skills that support behaviour change (i.e., weight gain, cessation of bingeing and purging).
 For instance, these therapies help patients examine the costs and benefits of change, explore the functional role of the ED, teach distress tolerance skills, and assertiveness training.
-Therapies that have received the greatest empirical support include Cognitive Behavioural Therapy (CBT), Interpersonal therapy (IPT), Dialectical behaviour therapy (DBT), and Family Based therapy (FBT).
+Therapies that have received the greatest empirical support include Cognitive Behavioural Therapy (CBT), Dialectical behaviour therapy (DBT), and Family Based therapy (FBT).

 In CBT the focus is on relations among thoughts, feelings, and behaviours that contribute to disordered eating.
-In IPT the focus is on improving relationships and social functioning in an effort to reduce problematic eating behaviours.
-In DBT patients learn skills in mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+In DBT patients learn skills in mindfulness, distress tolerance, emotion regulation and interpersonal effectiveness.
 Family approaches such as FBT focus on assisting the family to work together in overcoming the eating disorder.